NVIDIA-AI-IOT/jetnet/docs/tutorials/multiple_containers.md

 ## Result

-Once both containers are open, you should be able to view the detetections in separate browser tabs like this.
+Once both containers are open, you should be able to view the outputs in separate browser tabs like this.

 ![](../assets/two-containers.png)